OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap_v2.md

   default: [ 0, 0, 0 ]

-  <p>The world-space coordinate to use when 'texture coordinates' is set to 'input texture coordinates'<\p>
+  <p>The world-space coordinate to use when 'texture coordinates' is set to 'input texture coordinates'</p>

   <h3>interpolation</h3>